-Pathways to Technology, a project managed by All Nations Trust Company, is an initiative to bring affordable high-speed Internet to all 203 First Nations in BC.
-We’re working to ensure First Nations people can connect with the world no matter where they live.
+Pathways to Technology, a project managed by All Nations Trust Company, is an initiative to bring affordable high-speed internet to all 203 First Nations in British Columbia.
+The Pathways team is working to ensure First Nations people can connect with the world via high-speed internet no matter where they live.

 >> Learn More